August 9, 2019

 “Blockchain is a global online database that can be handled by anyone anywhere on the internet.
 They are said to be decentralized since blockchain ledgers are shared among all the computers in the world not particularly from one central location.”

 It works with “Blocks”, like spreadsheet works with “rows” and “columns”.
-A blockchain is basically a database that stores information in data structures called blocks.
+The blockchain technology is basically a database that stores information in data structures called blocks.
 A block is nothing but a collection of data.

 The blockchain is a decentralized ledger database keeping track of cryptocurrency transactions.
 Most importantly, the blockchain database is not administered by a single person.
 Every user participating in the blockchain operation is accountable for all the data in the blockchain.
 A blockchain stores information in uniformly sized blocks.
 To provide cryptographic security each block contains the hashed information from the previous block.